 It would seem as though Emmanuel Lewis has no idea this was purely for show, as he has stated:

-He has said that his family had even invited Jackson to stay with them for weeks at a time after the Pepsi burn incident in January 1984, and refuted the old story that his mother had been against their friendship, saying that his entire family had always been friends with Michael:
+He has said that his family had even invited Jackson to stay with them for weeks at a time after the Pepsi burn incident in January 1984, and refuted the old story that his mother had been against their friendship, saying that his entire family had always been close with Michael:

 Perhaps he isn’t aware of what Jordan Chandler looks like either, Jordan is the dark skinned man on the right of this photo: